 The Torrens Act is repealed in its entirety.
 A several-step process for removing registered property from the registration system and placing it in the recording system is provided, as follows:

 If the real property is not voluntarily withdrawn from the registration system by its owner, it shall cease to be subject to the provisions of the Torrens registration system as of July 1, 2022.
-On this date, the auditor shall cause the registration volumes and indices to be closed and placed in the permanent deed records.
+On this date, the auditor must cause the registration volumes and indices to be closed and placed in the permanent deed records.
 All properties remaining in the registration are automatically withdrawn as of that date, and the auditor is to issue a certificate of withdrawal and record the certificate and other associated instruments.

 It is expressly provided that the repeal of the Torrens Act does not affect any right accrued or liability incurred under those statutes prior to repeal.